NCAR/HPC-Docs/docs/allocations/determining-computational-resource-needs.md

   </tbody>
 </table>

-## CESM and WRF
+## CESM

 ### Community Earth System Model

-In the case of **CESM**, see the [timing tables](https://csegweb.cgd.ucar.edu/timing/cgi-bin/timings.cgi) provided by the CESM team at NCAR for information that will help you develop a statement of resource requirements for your project.
+In the case of **CESM**, see the [timing tables](https://csegweb.cgd.ucar.edu/timing/cgi-bin/timings.cgi) provided by the CESM team at NSF NCAR for information that will help you develop a statement of resource requirements for your project.

 The computational cost of CESM experiments typically is expressed in